airou-lab/Docker-GPU-Tutorial/README.md

 Every change made to one folder will affect the other.

 The -it will put you in a shell environment once the container is running.
-From there you can use `ls` to see your git repository's folder on which the container is mounted.
+From there you can use `ls` and see your git repository's files and folder to make sure the container is mounted properly.

-To see your container running:
+To see your containers:
 ```
 $ sudo docker ps -a
 ```
+-a will show every (running and stopped) containers.

 Note that the conda environment may require you to exit and restart your container.
-You may waant to try this if you get an error like: "CondaError: Run 'conda init' before 'conda activate'"
+You may want to try this if you get an error like: "CondaError: Run 'conda init' before 'conda activate'"

 ### Start and stop a container
 To exit the shell environment, type `exit` or do CTRL+D.